 Follow-up Routine Care Includes visits at later, specified dates to evaluate patient progress and other changes that have taken place since a previous visit.
 Within 30 days or as agreed upon by the member and the practitioner.
 Office Wait Time Office wait time Wait time should be less than 30 minutes from the time of the scheduled appointment.
 After Hours Care Accessibility to healthcare provider outside of normal business hours.
 24-hour, 7 day-a-week (after business hours) on-call coverage system is in place where patients can speak with a healthcare provider.
-There is accessibility to a healthcare provider outside of normal business hours.
-Covering provider is expected to be a participating network provider.
-Respondent or after-hour answering machine must include: Urgent/Emergent instructions as first point of instruction. a.
-Instructions may include: Contact numbers for National and/or Local Suicide Hotline, Mobile Crisis Units Information on contacting a covering provider.
-Telephone number for after-hours provider access.
+There is accessibility to a healthcare provider outside of normal business hours. • Covering provider is expected to be a participating network provider. • Respondent or after-hour answering machine must include: o Urgent/Emergent instructions as first point of instruction. a.
+Instructions may include: Contact numbers for National and/or Local Suicide Hotline, Mobile Crisis Units o Information on contacting a covering provider. o Telephone number for after-hours provider access.
+After-hours phone response for Urgent problems should be addressed within 60 minutes.
 Patient No-Show Patient no-show No-shows for scheduled appointments need to be documented in the patient medical record.

-All covered persons should have access to their provider or covering network provider when the office is closed.
+^{}All covered persons should have access to their provider or covering network provider when the office is closed.
 After hours phone calls should be returned within 30 minutes.